Blog

 Old Republic Workers Comp Home Health Care in SW Fort Worth/Burleson, TX

-If you or a family member has been injured at work and is covered by an Old Republic workers comp policy, home health care is very likely part of your authorized benefits — and getting that care started in Burleson, Joshua Farms, Summer Creek, or the broader SW Fort Worth area is simpler than most people expect.
-Old Republic Insurance is one of the nation's largest and most established workers' compensation carriers, and their plans routinely authorize skilled nursing visits, wound care, medication management, and personal care services at home when a treating physician certifies that in-home recovery is medically appropriate.
-You do not have to navigate a facility stay if home-based care can meet your clinical needs.
-BrightStar Care of Burleson works directly with workers' comp adjusters and case managers to coordinate authorization, handle the clinical documentation, and get care in place quickly so recovery can begin at home — where outcomes are often better and stress on the family is lower.
+If you were injured at work and your employer carries an Old Republic workers comp policy, home health care is likely part of your authorized benefits.
+Injured workers in Burleson, SW Fort Worth, Joshua Farms, Hidden Creek, Summer Creek, and the surrounding corridor can transition from a hospital or rehab facility directly to home-based recovery — without staying in an inpatient setting longer than necessary.
+Old Republic Insurance is one of the largest workers' compensation carriers in the United States.
+Their plans regularly authorize skilled nursing, wound care, IV therapy, medication management, and personal care services at home when a treating physician certifies that in-home recovery is medically appropriate.
+BrightStar Care of Burleson works directly with Old Republic adjusters and nurse case managers to coordinate authorization, handle clinical documentation, and get care started quickly.

 What Old Republic Workers' Compensation Covers for Home Health Care